Menaye Donkor

 Menaye Donkor (born 20 March 1981) is a Canadian-born Ghanaian businesswoman, entrepreneur, model, and philanthropist.
 She was Miss Universe Ghana in 2004.
 Donkor is married to Ghanaian professional footballer Sulley Muntari.

 Early life and education

 Menaye Donkor was born in Toronto and raised in Accra, Ghana.
 She is the youngest of seven siblings, with four brothers and two sisters.
 At the age of seven, she inherited the "Royal Stool Bearer" title from her paternal grandmother, the queen mother of Agona Asafo.
-Donkor received her primary education at Morning Star School in Ghana and studied in Boston, Massachusetts, USA, during high school.
-She later returned to Toronto to study business marketing at York University, where she graduated with honors.
+Donkor received her primary education at Morning Star School in Ghana and studied in Boston, Massachusetts, US, during high school.
+She later returned to Toronto to study business marketing at York University, where she graduated with honours.

 Career

 In her early twenties, Donkor won the title of Miss Universe Ghana and worked as a model.
 She appeared on the covers of magazines such as New African Woman, Pompey Life, SportsWeek (La Gazzetta dello sport), Canoe Magazine, and Maxim Italy.

 She represented Chopard at the Cannes Film Festival in 2012 and 2013.
 From 2006 until 2009, she co-managed and marketed her then-boyfriend, later husband, Sulley Muntari's brand.
 In 2012, she became the face of Printex, a fabric and textiles company in Ghana.